MarZIC: A Marginal mediation model for Zero-Inflated Compositional mediators with applications to microbiome data: Real study application

 VSL\#3 is a commercially available probiotic cocktail (Sigma-Tau Pharmaceuticals, Inc.) of eight strains of lactic acid-producing bacteria: {\it Lactobacillus plantarum, Lactobacillus delbrueckii subsp.
 Bulgaricus, Lactobacillus paracasei, Lactobacillus acidophilus, Bifidobacterium breve, Bifidobacterium longum, Bifidobacterium infantis, and Streptococcus salivarius subsp}.
 Orally administered VSL\#3 has shown success in ameliorating symptoms and reducing inflammation in human pouchitis \citep{Gionchetti2000} and ulcerative colitis \citep{Sood2009}.
 Preventive VSL\#3 administration can also attenuate colitis in Il10-/- mice \citep{Madsen2001} and ileitis in SAMP1/YitFc mice \citep{Pagnini2010}.
 When used as a preventative strategy, it has the potential capability to prevent inflammation and carcinogenesis.
 In a mouse model, Arthur et al. \citep{Arthur2013} studied the ability of a probiotic cocktail VSL\#3 to alter the colonic microbiota and decrease inflammation-associated colorectal cancer when administered as interventional therapy after the onset of inflammation.
 The study duration was 24 weeks.
 In this study, there were 24 mice of which 10 were treated with VSL\#3 and 14 served as control.
 Gut microbiome data were collected from stools at the end of the study with 16S rRNA sequencing.
 We obtained sequence data from Arthur et al. \citep{Arthur2013} and generated open reference OTUs using the Quantitative Insights into Microbial Ecology (QIIME) \citep{Caporaso2010} version 1.9.1 at 97\% similarity level using the Greengenes 97\% reference dataset (release 13$\_$8).
 Chimeric sequences were detected and removed using QIIME.
 OTUs that had 0.005\% of the total number of sequences were excluded according to Bokulich and colleagues \citep{Bokulich2013}.
 Taxonomic assignment was done using the RDP (ribosomal database project) classifier \citep{Wang2007} through QIIME with confidence set to 50\%.
 There were 362 OTUs in total in the data sets after quality control and data cleaning.
 40\% of the OTU RA data points were zero.

 RA of each OTU was analyzed as a mediator variable using a ZIB distribution.
-The outcome variable in our analysis was dysplasia score (the higher the worse), a continuous variable measuring the abnormality of cell growth.
+The outcome variable in our analysis was dysplasia score (the higher the worse) which is a ordinal categorical variable measuring the abnormality of cell growth and it is treated as a continuous variable in the analysis because of its ordinal nature and its roughly bell-shaped density curve.
 The treatment variable is coded as 1/0 indicating VSL\#3/control.
 Again, the FDR approach was used for adjusting for multiple testing such that the targeted FDR is 20\% and the 95\% CI were calculated before adjustment.
 NIE$_1$ of two OTUs were found to be statistically significant.
 One of the two OTUs was assigned to the family S24-7 under order Bacteroidales and the other one was assigned to class Bacilli.
 The estimates of NIE$_1$ were 0.27 (95\% CI: 0.1, 0.42) and -1.28 (95\% CI: -2.06, -0.49) respectively.
 The family S24-7 and class Bacilli found by our approach have also been reported to be related with colorectal cancer in the literature \citep{Peters2016,Braten2017}.
 To give a full picture of the mediation effects in this data set, a heatmap based on p-values was constructed (see Figure \ref{VSL_heatmap_NIE1}) to illustrate the NIE$_1$ of all OTUs.
 CCMM and IKT did not find any significant mediation effects of the OTUs.